canidlogic/yip/pod/DB.md

 construct the connection object, as is shown in the synopsis for this module.
 Any additional configuration is then be read from the Yip CMS database.

+## Preprocessor plug-in

+The example configuration file given in the previous subsection defines a preprocessor that does nothing.
+It is also possible to plug in a template preprocessor, which allows Yip rendering to be adapted.

+The preprocessor subroutine takes two parameters.
+The first parameter is a string parameter that is either `catalog` `archive` or `post`.
+The second parameter is a hash reference.
+The hash reference stores all the template variables that are about to be used to render a catalog, archive, or post page, in the format expected by the module `HTML::Template`.
+The preprocessor may make any needed adjustments to this hash reference.
+Note that the adjustments made by the preprocessor will not be checked for validity when the preprocessor returns.
+This means that preprocessors can do nearly anything, but it also means they must be careful not to make the hash structure invalid.

+One way to use this flexibly is to have post templates stored in the post table render JSON.
+The preprocessor then reads the rendered JSON and uses that to define additional template variables.
+The templates in the template table can then use those custom-defined template variables, allowing for much more potential structuring than is available in plain Yip.

+The module holding the actual preprocessor should also be in the include path that is used for all CGI scripts.
+Then, the configuration module should call into it for the preprocessor routine.
+Here is an example:

+    package YipConfig;
+    use parent qw(Exporter);
+    use Example::Preprocessor;

+    our @EXPORT = qw($config_dbpath);
+    our @EXPORT_OK = qw(config_preprocessor);

+    $config_dbpath = '/example/path/to/cms/db.sqlite';

+    sub config_preprocessor {
+      ($#_ == 1) or die "Wrong number of parameters, stopped";
+      my $tmpl = shift;
+      my $vars = shift;
+      Example::Preprocessor->go($tmpl, $vars);
+    }

+    1;

 # CONSTRUCTOR